kirjavascript/TetrisGYM/README-v5.md

 The scoring modes only affect the display ingame, and your real score will be displayed in the high score list.

+The scoring code is a complete reimplementation, and is not vulnerable to the game crash that the original causes.

+__Classic Scoring__

 ![Classic](./screens/score-classic.png)

+Behaves like the original uncapped cores, with digits A-F used for a rollover at 1.6 million.

+After 100 million the score will jump by 800k, so you may want to use another mode if you plan on getting higher than that.
+(Your actual score will still display correctly in the high scores list.)

+__7 digit Score__

 ![7 Digit](./screens/score-7digit.png)

+An extra scoring digit, rolls over at 10 million.

+__M__

 ![M](./screens/score-m.png)

+Shows your score in millions, rolls over at 100 million.

+__Capped__

 ![Capped](./screens/score-capped.png)

+Cap your score at 999999.

 ## Hz Display